Why Student Loan Support Can’t Wait — And How Brightside Makes It Count

 • Morale issues as employees deal with reduced take-home pay

-• Higher turnover as financially stressed workers seek relief elsewhere
+• Higher turnover as financially stressed workers seek new employment, even for a nominal pay change

-Some employers offer a student loan benefit point solution, but because most of these don’t consider the borrower’s holistic financial situation, they’re missing critical information that’s required to help employees make choices that support their best financial interests.
+Some employers offer student loan benefit point solutions, but most of these don’t consider the borrower’s holistic financial situation.
+As a result, they’re missing critical information that’s required to help employees make choices that support their best financial interests.

-For example, if the employee has high-interest credit card debt and loans, and is struggling to keep up with rent, childcare, and everyday needs, the optimal student loan repayment path for that borrower looks very different from that for a financially healthy employee.
+For example, if an employee has high-interest debt and loans, and is struggling to keep up with rent, childcare, and everyday needs, the optimal student loan repayment path for that borrower looks very different from that for a financially healthy employee.

 Likewise, there may be opportunities to alleviate the employees’ surrounding financial struggles by helping them manage debt, save money on interest, and potentially secure free resources to offset the costs of housing, childcare, or utilities.
-A student loan point solution won’t offer that type of assistance; it’s not meant to and is not incentivized to.
+A student loan point solution won’t offer that type of assistance; it’s not meant to and is not incentivized to do so.

-Brightside Financial Care doesn’t treat student loan stress in isolation.
-Instead, each Brightside user is paired with a dedicated Brightside Financial Assistant who helps them find solutions and understand options based on their full financial picture, including student loan support to:
+Brightside Financial Care doesn’t treat student loan debt in isolation.
+Instead, each Brightside user is paired with a dedicated Brightside Financial Assistant who helps them understand all of their options based on their full financial picture.
+This includes helping them:

 • Apply for loan rehabilitation if they’ve already defaulted